Seizing opportunities in the energy transition

 VicGrid (the Victorian Government agency responsible for REZ planning and major transmission infrastructure) is commencing the planning of Victorian REZs and transmission infrastructure projects through its state-wide Victorian Transmission Plan (VTP).

 The VTP will include a 15-year outlook determining the appropriate level of generation and transmission development required to deliver affordable and reliable renewable energy.
 The first step will be to identify REZ Priority Areas, and to assist, VicGrid is conducting an energy-specific strategic land use assessment.
-Community workshops to obtain feedback from Traditional Owners, local communities and landowners occurred in May and June of 2024, and the Final Transition Plan will be issued mid-2025.
+Following feedback from community workshops with Traditional Owners, local communities and landowners, the Victorian Transmission Plan Guidelines were published in September 2024.
+The draft 2025 VTP, which will be prepared in accordance with the requirements set out in the VTP Guidelines, will be published for feedback in early 2025 and the final 2025 VTP is expected to be released in mid-2025.

 Victorian Access Regime changes

-In early June 2024, VicGrid released a 'Victorian Access Regime' (VAR) paper.
-This paper was issued pursuant to the Victorian Government's Victorian Transmission Investment Framework and is designed to manage the risk of curtailment due to congestion near REZs.
+In early June 2024, VicGrid released a 'Victorian Access Regime' (VAR) paper, issued pursuant to the Victorian Government's Victorian Transmission Investment Framework.
+The VAR is designed to manage the risk of curtailment due to congestion near REZs by managing connections in a manner that aligns with the hosting capacity required to support each REZ.
 The paper's release suggests that the Victorian Government is pushing ahead with its own jurisdictional transmission access reforms ahead of the Australian Energy Market Commission's (AEMC) national electricity market (NEM) transmission access reform.

 What the VAR means for: